manheim/terraform-pipeline/docs/TerraformPlanResultsPR.md

 * Install the terraform-landscape gem on your Jenkins slaves.
 (ONLY when using `withLandscape(true)`)

 Requirements:
+* Enable CredentialsPlugin to set the GITHUB_TOKEN environment varaible.
+This is later used in the TerraformPlanResultsPR Plugin for authentication.
 * Enable AnsiColorPlugin for colors in Jenkins (ONLY when usng `withLandscape(true)`)

 ```